★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

 Engage PHRD on EU policy

 Are you an MEP, EU official, researcher, or partner organisation?
-We welcome collaboration, information sharing, and joint advocacy on issues affecting human rights defenders.
+We welcome collaboration and joint advocacy on issues affecting human rights defenders.